hypre-space/hypredrive/docs/usrman-src/installation.rst

 Installation
 ============

 CMake is the recommended build system for `hypredrive`.
-It handles dependency discovery and optional feature configuration through a single, consistent interface.
-An Autotools path is also available for environments where CMake is not suitable; see :ref:`AutotoolsInstall` at the end of this page.
+It finds dependencies and configures optional features through one interface.
+Autotools is also available when an environment cannot use CMake.
+See :ref:`AutotoolsInstall`.

 Prerequisites
 -------------

 - `CMake <https://cmake.org/>`_ 3.23 or newer.
-- `hypre <https://github.com/hypre-space/hypre>`_ 2.20.0 or newer — or no pre-installed
+- `hypre <https://github.com/hypre-space/hypre>`_ 2.20.0 or newer.
+Alternatively, CMake
-  copy at all: CMake can fetch and build HYPRE automatically.
+  can fetch and build HYPRE.

 .. _CMakeInstall: